Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_dependency_removal/README.md

 Code, files and instructions for **module 3** (same flow as in [<b>module 1</b>](../module1_baseline) to setup the Vits GUI or run make)

-Here are the optimizations applied to teh code:
+Here are the optimizations applied:
- + The loop are explicitely pipelined as they were in module 2 (but the tool would have pipelined these loops by default).
+ + The loop are explicitely pipelined as they were in module 2 but the tool would have pipelined these loops by default as we've seen through the module 1 results
- + To circumvent the II violation of 5, we isolate the different mult-add into a tmp array \
+ + To circumvent the II violation of 5, we create multiple mult-add that we store in an array called tmp
- + Then to avoid limited througput because of port access we use a tmpcol array that we load at the beginning of the algotirhtm
+ + Then to avoid limited throughput because of port access we use a tmpcol array that we load at the beginning of the algorithm

 <details>
   <summary><b>Click to expand!
 Learn about the <code>dependence</code> pragma...</b></summary>